 While the exact difference has fluctuated over the years, one thing has remained fairly constant over the past decade – mortgage repayments are, on average, cheaper than rental payments in the UK.

 Of course, there’s a whole host of factors at play here.
 For example, while getting a mortgage saves money in the long run, the cost of putting down an upfront deposit is an expensive barrier.
 Then, once you own the property, any maintenance and repair costs will fall on you rather than a landlord.
-But as far as monthly outgoings go, the numbers generally still stack up in the favour of homeowners.
+But as far as monthly outgoings go, and despite rising mortgage rates in recent years, the numbers generally still stack up in the favour of homeowners.

 Get expert mortgage advice*